 Men at average risk of prostate cancer: Start talking with your doctor about prostate screening at age 50.

 Men who are at higher risk of prostate cancer: Starting at age 45, talk with your doctor about what screening schedule is right for you.

 Men at highest risk: (for example, those who have had several relatives diagnosed with prostate cancer at an early age) Ask your doctor about screening starting at age 40.

 What are the risk factors for prostate cancer?

 All men are at risk of developing prostate cancer based on their having a prostate gland.
 The following are some of the other known risk factors.
 Talk to your doctor about your risk.

 Age Prostate cancer is more common in men over 50.
 Most cases of prostate cancer (about 80%) are diagnosed in men age 65 or older.

 Race African-American men are at a higher risk of developing prostate cancer.
-The reasons for this are not fully understood.
+The reasons for this are unclear.

 Family history Having a father, grandfather, uncle or brother with prostate cancer increases your risk.
 Having several close relatives diagnosed with prostate cancer at an early age puts you at a higher risk.